Roasted peach massaman with seasonal vegetables, peanuts & coriander

 However, I feel massaman curry paste in particular, which is heavily packed with aromatic dry spices, is very delicious served without any meat as a vegan curry.
 Packed full of sweet and acidic fresh fruits, this is one of my favourite curries to put on the vegan menu at Farang, but just remember the heavy load of spices need to be simmered for the nicest finish.

-100g massaman curry paste (I recommend our fresh Payst if living within the UK)
+100g massaman curry paste (I highly recommend our fresh Payst if you're in the UK)

 20g unsalted roasted peanuts, plus 5g chopped to garnish